 State laws authorize "piggybacking" off of a bid that was competitively procured by another public agency in accordance with that agency's bid laws.
 ESD 112 procured the DigitalEdge contract using a competitive bid process that complies with Washington school district public contract laws.

-These contracts are intended to be used by public agencies and non-profit educational institutions only.
-However, please check with each reseller to get their final answer.
+These contracts are intended to be used by educational organizations only.

 The Invitation to Bid was written on behalf of all K-12 public and private schools, colleges and universities, regional service agencies, and state departments of education in the states listed above.
 Under Washington law, each potential purchaser does not need to be listed individually.